thosgood/this-weeks-finds/markdown/151-200/week171.md

 [gr-qc/0108047](http://xxx.lanl.gov/abs/gr-qc/0108047).

-The paper by Gambini and Pullin argues that good spin foam models will come from quantizing \"consistent\" discretizations of general relativity, that is, those where the discretized equations of motion preserve the constraints on initial data, and where the solutions converge to solutions of the continuum equations in the limit where the
+The paper by Gambini and Pullin argues that good spin foam models will come from quantizing "consistent" discretizations of general relativity, that is, those where the discretized equations of motion preserve the constraints on initial data, and where the solutions converge to solutions of the continuum equations in the limit where the